akeneo/pim-community-dev/akeneo-design-system/CONTRIBUTING.md

     - Add comment on all your properties (those comments will be displayed in Storybook)
     - Write related logic of the component
     - Add style in your component with [styled components](https://styled-components.com/docs).
-    - Add if necessary icons in the folder `src/icons/` (height and weight should be configurable)
+    - Add (if necessary) icons in the folder `src/icons/` (color, height and weight should be configurable)
-    - Add forwardRef management on your component (https://fr.reactjs.org/docs/forwarding-refs.html)
+    - Add forwardRef management on your component (https://reactjs.org/docs/forwarding-refs.html)
     - Forward ...props to your component
     - Add accessibility in your component (https://developer.mozilla.org/en-US/docs/Web/Accessibility)
 - Create a new file related to the stories of your component `src/components/ComponentName/ComponentName.stories.tsx`